π Need a Plumbing COC for Property Transfer?

 | Insurance Policies | Required for water damage coverage | Claim denials for plumbing issues |

-During property transfer plumbing procedures, conveyancers will request your plumbing COC as part of the mandatory documentation package.
+The Conveyancing Process: During property transfer plumbing procedures, conveyancers will request your plumbing COC certificate as part of the mandatory documentation package.
 The certificate must be included in the deed of sale documents to ensure smooth transfer at the Deeds Office.

-π¨ 7 Common Issues Found During COC Inspections
+π¨ The 7 Common Issues Found During COC Inspections

-Even well-maintained properties often fail initial plumbing COC inspections.
-Being aware of these common issues can help you prepare and avoid costly last-minute repairs:
+Even well-maintained properties often fail initial plumbing COC certificate inspections.
+Being aware of these common issues can help you prepare:

 1. β Non-Compliant Geyser Installations

 Missing pressure relief valves, incorrect drip pipe routing, or inadequate support systems.
 Geyser issues account for nearly 40% of COC failures.
-Ensure compliance with our Geyser Installation & Repair Guide.
+See our geyser installation guide for compliance requirements.

 2. π§ Undetected Water Leaks

-Hidden leaks in walls, under floors, or at pipe joints that can cause structural damage and mold growth.
+Hidden leaks in walls, under floors, or at pipe joints that cause structural damage.
 Professional leak detection may be required.

 3. π Incorrect Water Pressure

-Pressure exceeding 500kPa, which can damage fixtures and violate SANS 10252 standards.
+Pressure exceeding 500kPa damages fixtures and violates SANS 10252 standards.
 Pressure-reducing valves may need installation.

 4. π½ Improper Drainage Systems